thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-09-20-h0t-club-dilate-ensemble-awarded-residencies.markdown

 * [Max Razdow, Ollie Razdow, and Jamie Zigelbaum Awarded Blockchain AI Residency](https://thoughtworksarts.io/blog/max-razdow-ollie-razdow-jamie-zigelbaum-awarded-blockchain-residency/) by the Residency Team
 * [Rashin Fahandej Awarded Volumetric Filmmaking Residency](https://thoughtworksarts.io/blog/rashin-fahandej-awarded-volumtric-filmmaking-residency/) by the Residency Team
 * [Why We Are Investigating the Democratization of AI via Blockchain](https://thoughtworksarts.io/blog/why-democratization-ai-blockchain/) by the Residency Directors
-* [PBS Features ThoughtWorks Arts Resident & Interaction Technology](https://thoughtworksarts.io/blog/concat-tool-feature-pbs/) by the Residency Team
+* [PBS Features Thoughtworks Arts Resident & Interaction Technology](https://thoughtworksarts.io/blog/concat-tool-feature-pbs/) by the Residency Team

 Love this newsletter?
 Check out our [archive](https://thoughtworksarts.io/newsletters/), forward to your friends, and share our [subscription sign-up](https://thoughtworksarts.io/newsletters/)!